jade-genevieve/db-workshop-01-slack/README.md

 ## 10: Create a query that returns the text of each message, the name of the channel it was posted in, and the name of the poster, in chronological order

-hint: there should be the same number of results as there are messages - use this to manually check the results you're getting!
+Hint: there should be the same number of results as there are messages - use this to manually check the results you're getting!

 ```sql